robertocamp/tf2/README.md

 > Because terraform creates a provision order related to dependencies, *wordpress-instance-sg will be provisioned first then wordpress-elb-sg*

 > Note: If you are preparing your environment *not for end-user but for testing or development*, replace 0.0.0.0/0 with your IP Ranges.

+### IAM  Role
+> IAM Role is not required for this deployment, but it is a good practice to learn to deploy IAM roles which can control security access in different environments